Data science interviews are tough for one reason: there’s no consistency on what types of questions getting asked.

 If this doesn’t reveal a solution, you’d next want to consider trade-offs.

-Machine learning and modeling questions assess your experience using machine learning tools and depth of knowledge.
+In data science interviews, machine learning and modeling questions assess your experience using machine learning tools and depth of knowledge.
 Most commonly, these questions examine algorithm concepts, machine learning case studies, and recommendation engines.

 With a question that asks the assumptions of linear regression, know that there are several assumptions, and that they’re baked into the dataset and how the model is built.
 The first assumption is that there is a linear relationship between the features and the response variable, otherwise known as the value you’re trying to predict.
 What else can we assume?